Venafi/aws-private-ca-policy-venafi/README.md

     ```bash
     aws kms put-key-policy --key-id ${KEY_ID} --policy-name default --policy file://key-policy.json
     ```

-2. Encrypt the credentials for authenticating with the Venafi service.
-This will be the TPP password for Venafi Platform and the API key for Venafi Cloud.
+1. Encrypt the credentials for authenticating with the Venafi service.
+This will be the TPP password for Venafi Platform or the API key for Venafi Cloud.
     ```bash
     aws kms encrypt --key-id ${KEY_ID} --plaintext <password or API key> | jq -r .CiphertextBlob
     ```